 About me

-One of the hardest things to do is to reach out and ask for support.
-I provide a calm and safe space in which you can explore and talk openly about your issues, struggles and the demands of modern day life.
-I see psychotherapy as a process: a therapeutic journey where you can explore all aspects of yourself.
-The first stage of the process is to build trust between us so that you feel safe enough to talk openly and in confidence.
-Therapy can be transformative and as with any process, it can take time to work through those challenges and difficulties.
-I work with a broad range of people, of all ages, all with unique life experiences.
+I provide a calm and confidential space for you to explore and talk openly about all the struggles you face whether it be recent or in the past, life and work challenges and the demands of every day living.
+The first stage of the process is to build trust between us so you feel safe enough to talk openly and in confidence.
+Therapy can be transformative and as with any process, it may take time to work through the challenges and difficulties you face.
+I work with a wide range of people, of varying ages, all with unique life experiences.
 I offer both short term focused counselling and open-ended long-term therapy.

 You are welcome to contact me by phone or email to discuss your situation before arranging an initial consultation.
 All communication is treated with the utmost respect and in complete confidence.